loldevs/leaguespec/readme.md

 # Communication

-Most of the communication happens either in [issues](https://github.com/loldevs/leaguespec/issues) or in IRC (freenode.com ##loldevs).
+Most of the communication happens either in [issues](https://github.com/loldevs/leaguespec/issues) or in IRC (freenode.com ##loldev).
 If you want to participate, just come around.
 We are mostly friendly and don't bite often.

 # Legal stuff